alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

 ## Use Full Page Cache
-### State the obvious but it protects the database at peak loads
+### Stating the obvious but it protects the database at peak loads

 ---